university for Psychology

 Psychology graduates are sought after across a wide range of sectors including human resources, education, sport, social care, and the creative industries, and so this degree will help develop your prospects in a variety of future careers.

-BSc (Hons) Psychology is accredited by the British Psychological Society (BPS), which means you’ll graduate with an industry-recognised qualification ready that acts as a first step to becoming a psychologist.
+Our BSc (Hons) Psychology course is accredited by the British Psychological Society (BPS), which means you’ll graduate with an industry-recognised qualification ready that acts as a first step to becoming a psychologist.

 On this course you will:

 - Explore all areas of psychology as you engage with complex, real-world problems.

 - Investigate psychological principles and theories using advanced research methods.

 - Learn from research-active and experienced lecturers who get to know you and your needs.